bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 This page provides both new and experienced mappers with general recommendations for setting up a new song file before starting to map.
 Not all sections may apply for your song, so review the table of contents to the left and skip any sections you deem unnecessary.
 # Song Selection for New Mappers
-These recommendations are **not** requirements but will help to ease you into mapping.
-If you want to map “In A Gadda Da Vida” for your first map then have at it but know that you’ll face a **lot** of additional challenges.
+Below are recommendations, **not** requirements, and will help to ease you into mapping.
+If you want to map 17 minutes of “In A Gadda Da Vida” for your first map then have at it but know that you’ll face a **lot** of additional challenges.

 * Choose a song that has a clear beat to map to.
 Some genres work better than others.
 * Choose a song with a consistent tempo (for example songs with electronic drums).
 Songs that have tempo/BPM changes over time can be very complicated to map.